ilneill/easiTM1651/README.md

 #### Automatic
 In this mode, the address to be used by the TM1651 for accessing the first digit is specified before the digit write, and is automatically incremented, after each digit write, to point to the next digit.

-This is useful if the digits to be written to are in sequential order.
+This is useful if the digits to be written to are in increasing sequential order.

 #### Fixed
 In this mode, the address to be used by the TM1651 for accessing each digit must be specified, before each digit write, to point to the digit that is to be written to.